 3. Data security

-Due to the dynamic nature of cloud-native applications, data security is a critical concern in companies administering them.
+Due to the dynamic nature of cloud-native technologies, data security is a critical concern in companies administering them.
 By scaling up and down quickly, sensitive data may be exposed.

 It is recommended that:

 - At rest and in transit data are encrypted,

 - Assets are not publicly accessible unless it is necessary,

 - Encryption keys are managed correctly in their entire lifecycle, and others.

 For each of these best practices and more, Cyscale offers a wide variety of controls that cover AWS, Microsoft Azure, Google Cloud, and Alibaba Cloud.
 Some examples of controls are:

 - Ensure object containers don't have permissive access policies,